robertocarta/ezonzoapi/app/README.md

 - Shop-hopping is time demanding
 - Shop-hopping exposes you to health risks.

-To address the above I wanted to create, for each city area, a database of products being sold in each shop, so that one could look up the closest shop that sells the item of interest before leaving the home, and being guaranteed to find it.
+To address the above, I wanted to fill, for each city area, a database of products being sold in each local shop, so that one could look up the closest shop that sells the item of interest before leaving home, and being guaranteed to find it.

 Ezonzo scrapes the local businesses' online catalogues and stores the products in a single data store together with the shops' data.
 An web interface allows for search functionality.

 To scrape businesses I built a scraping framework on top of scrapy that is specific to online shops/catalogues and is configurable with a simple json configuration for each new website to scrape.
 It supports both static and dynamic websites, by using a headless browser with js rendering.

 ## What's the state of the project?
-I started the project in 2020 and interrupted it after a couple of month due to some legal obstacles to its implementation (turns out scraping requires permissions) and the change in the general pandemic sistuation.
+I started the project in 2020 and interrupted it after a couple of months due to some legal obstacles to its implementation (turns out scraping requires permissions) and the change in the general pandemic sistuation.

 The scraping framework was built and in a working state, there and there was a simple UI ready.
 The project was still in a scratch/brainstorming phase when I interrupted it.

 ## What does ezonzoapi do?
-For the EarthDaily task I drafted an api that would work to serve ezonzo data to a hypothetical user.
+For the EarthDaily task I drafted an api that would work to serve ezonzo product data to a hypothetical user.
 The end user provides

 - its location coordinates